 Strategic Objective: 2 Deliver the commitments made in response to the Operating Plan, with a focus on reducing health inequalities and improving outcomes for the people of Derbyshire, and continuing to support the system during transition to maintain a strategic focus on overall health outcomes / health inequalities.
-GBAF RISK 1 Assigne What would success look like and how would we measure it?
-Risk Descri ption Agreement and commitment to agenda at JUCD Board with inequalities in the Terms of Reference.
+GBAF RISK 1 Executive Lead: Steve Lloyd Assigned to Committee: Quality and Performance What would success look like and how would we measure it?
+Risk Descr ription Agreement and commitment to agenda at JUCD Board with inequalities in the Terms of Reference.
 New ICS governance structure to include addressing inequalities.
 Strategic Long Term Conditions Programme Board to be established with a clear remit to reduce unwarranted variation in services.
 Commissioning to focus on particular patient cohorts, with measures around services to be put in place to support reduction of inequalities.
 Covid risk stratification work should cover health and social care inequality, as well as mental health not just physical health.
 System Q&P dashboard to include inequality measures Patient experience and engagement feedback will be gathered at an early stage to inform all service change / development projects.
 This will be evidenced in business cases and project initiation documents.
 Feedback about the experience of Derby and Derbyshire end of life care will be gathered and analysed to provide intelligence to support the development of services that are driven by those who use services.
 A Quality and Equality Impact Assessment (QEIA) will be part of all service change / development projects and programmes.
 This will be a document that changes as benefits and risks along with mitigating actions are realised.
 The QEIA will also include evidence to demonstrate compliance with legislative requirements in respect of public engagement.
 Increase Patient Experience feedback and engagement.
-Lack of timely data, insufficient system owners impact of COVID-19 may prevent the ability of to inequalities.
-This is of particular concern durin may not be able to access usual services or alt the CCG to g the COV neffective commissioning and the o improve health and reduce health /ID pandemic where some people
+Lack of timely data, insufficient system owner impact of COVID-19 may prevent the ability of inequalities.
+This is of particular concern during may not be able to access usual services or a the CCG to improve health and reduce healthing the COVID pandemic where some people